North Carolina Biotechnology Center

 Also, the NCBC can be reached by car in 15 minutes from the Raleigh-Durham International Airport (RDU).
 Parking at the NCBC is plentiful and free.

 The BayesiaLab Community

-Since our first conference in Orlando, Florida, in 2012, our conference has emerged to be more than your typical business conference.
+Since the inaugural event in Orlando, Florida, in 2012, this conference has evolved into a lot more than just another scientific symposium.
 A community of researchers and practitioners from many different fields has grown, often bringing together unlikely collaborators, such as military strategists and market researchers.
 Also, with Bayesian networks still being a rapidly emerging technology, practically all participants are in learning mode, and only few can claim to be experts.
 As such, first-time participants will immediately feel comfortable joining this "voyage of discovery."

 Call for Presentations

 The conference will cover best-practice applications of Bayesian networks as well as methodological advances.
 The cross-disciplinary nature of the conference has become a hallmark, and once again we invite a broad range of speakers from diverse fields, including:

 Aeronautics • Architecture • Biotechnology • Data Science • Decision Analysis • Ecology • Economics • Econometrics • Energy • Engineering • Epidemiology • FinTech • Intelligence Analysis • Marketing Science • Machine Learning • Medical Research • National Security • Operations Research • Policy Analysis • Quant Research • Risk Management • Social Science • Strategic Planning • Supply Chain • Transportation